 WATM: What was your experience like in working with such theatrical talents as Hal Prince, Patti LuPone, Theodore Mann, Susan H. Schulman, Beth Fowler and then with such film talents such as Oliver Stone, Tim Robbins, Frank Darabont, Clint Eastwood, Sly Stallone, Sandra Bullock and the like?

-Hal Prince was a key person in my career and am grateful to him.
-Oliver Stone was interesting and challenging — a brilliant man.
-I enjoyed working with Robin Williams perhaps more than anyone else.
+Hal Prince was a key person in my career and I am grateful to him.
+Oliver Stone was interesting and challenging -- a brilliant man.
+I enjoyed working with Robin Williams, perhaps more than anyone else.
 Jim Carrey is a deep thinker as well as being very charming, well-read and generous.
-Jim was extremely funny as well.
+Jim was extremely funny.
 I have liked most everyone I have worked with.

 WATM: What leadership lessons in life and from the Army have helped you most in your career?

 "How I Got That Story" really kicked off my career as a dramatic actor and not just a song and dance guy.
-At the Opening Night Party we had among others, the founders of Vietnam Veterans Against the War.
-Also Ed Murphy, my seminarian buddy, who had served in Vietnam as well.
-This entire chapter was like karma where nothing is ever wasted; that there is always something that even terrible experiences can feed your soul or change your life.
+At the opening night party we had, among others, the founders of Vietnam Veterans Against the War.
+Also, Ed Murphy, my seminarian buddy, who had served in Vietnam as well, came.
+This entire chapter was like karma where nothing is ever wasted; there is always something that even terrible experiences can feed your soul or change your life.
 In a good way.
 If, of course, you survive it.

 WATM: As a veteran, how do we get more veteran stories told in the Hollywood and stage arena?

 We need to encourage veterans who have a story to tell them.
 We have had some good recent movies like American Sniper and The Hurt Locker.
-Most people who don't have military experience hear our stories finding them exotic and dramatic.
+Most people who don't have military experience hear our stories, find them exotic and dramatic.
 It is life and death with a cast of interesting characters.
-As an Army draftee I saw the full spectrum of humanity which makes for a lot of interesting stories.
+As an Army draftee, I saw the full spectrum of humanity, which makes for a lot of interesting stories.